Facundo-Chiappero/TicketXpress/README.md

 > ⚠️ This website is an **educational project** and **does not represent a real e-commerce**.
 All events are fictional and will not take place.
 > 💸 Purchases are made using **real money** through the Mercado Pago API, so **no claims, refunds, or compensations** will be accepted for misuse of the platform.

+You can see the page using this link: [TicketXPress](https://ticket-xpress-eta.vercel.app/)

 ## Features